nilostolte/PostScript/Examples/Convertion to Java/ExclamationIcon/README.md

 design only these three shapes are defined.
 That's the reason this icon was chosen as an example, since most of the file is actually setting the programming environment.

-Following the shape definitions, we can find gradient definitions.
-Here
+After the shape definitions, we can find gradient definitions.
+Here a radial gradient is used for **color_ring**.
+The effect is subtle and cannot be seen visualizing the supplied image files.
+The gradient is more noticiable when the supplied _ExclamationIcon.jar_ is executed or if _ExclamationIcon.pdf_ is dowloaded and visualized (the pdf visualized supplied in GitHub doesn't show.
+The intesting aspect of this gradient is that it starts with an integer color